varkychen/MyCode/algos/README.md

 1. Count Inversions
   Given a set of numbers, find out the number of inversions, i.e. - Find out number of pair of numbers that are not in sorted in ascending order
+  Reads the numbers from IntegerArray.txt, then calculates inversions.

 2. Closest Pair
   From a set of points find the pair having the least euclidean distance.
 Provides both a O(n^2) and O(nlogn) implementations.